 - The minimalist – Those who consider themselves minimalists probably own glasses that complement all styles and features of a classic frame.
 No out-there colors will be found here, and indistinct frames like semi-rimless will be popular.

 - The nerd – In other words, geek-chic.
 Being a nerd today is considered cool.
-Vintage classic colors are popular amongst the nerds and are known to embrace functionality above style.
+Vintage classic colors are popular amongst nerds and are known to embrace functionality above style.